 This category determines the number of sectors per block for multiple sector transfers.
 The options are Disabled (default), 2 Sectors, 4 Sectors, 8 Sectors, and 16 Sectors.
-If you used Autotype Fixed Disk, this section will automatically be filled in.

 LBA Mode Control

 Enable LBA (Logical Block Addressing) to support IDE drives larger than 528MB in size.
 The default setting is Disabled.